Security¶

 - ✅ All agent edits are attributable, auditable, and reversible using native Google Workspace tools

-- ✅ Delegated scopes (if enabled) are allowlisted by the admin
+- ✅ Delegated scopes (if enabled) are allowlisted by the admin at two levels: server config and Google Workspace Admin Console

 Summary¶